quickintegrate/docs/docs/Getting Started/Register new user account on Quickintegrate.md

 1) Create an account by signing up
 2) Fill up the user info accordingly
+3) Please provide your email address, username, organization name
-3) Set the user name and password credentials
+4) Set the user name and password credentials

 `Note: password must contain at least 6 characters, 1 uppercase letter, 1 lower case letter , 1 number with no space`

+5) Agree to the Atdservices, and proceed to create your account.

 <img src={useBaseUrl('/img/Register account/Signup 2.png')} />;